alx2009/K197Control/K197control_commands.md

 # Command Data - B3 Encoding

-Byute B3 is reserved and should always be set to 0
+Byte B3 is reserved and should always be set to 0

 # Command Data - B4 Encoding

-Byute B4 is reserved and should always be set to 0
+Byte B4 is reserved and should always be set to 0